ripreal/V8LogScanner/README.md

 ## Running

-If you want to run the V8 Log Scanner as console application on your local machine look at executable .jar library located in [project repository](https://github.com/ripreal/V8LogScanner/tree/master/repo/org/v8LogScanner/v8LogScanner/1.0).
+If you want to run the V8 Log Scanner as console application on your local machine download a executable .jar library located in [project repository](https://github.com/ripreal/V8LogScanner/tree/master/repo/org/v8LogScanner/v8LogScanner/1.0).

 ## Development